 Three Concise Q&A Sections

-Q: What quick habit gives the best return on effort?
+Q: What habit gives the best return on effort?

-A: A daily five-minute emotional check-in.
-It builds self-awareness and becomes the foundation for other skills.
+A: A five-minute daily emotional check-in.
+It builds self-awareness and becomes the foundation for regulation, empathy, and motivation.

 Discover Your Life Purpose Today!